Cable Upright Row

 How to Perform

-Attach a straight bar to the lowest setting on the cable machine.
-Stand facing the machine with a narrow overhand grip, arms extended, and tension on the cable.
+Attach a straight bar to the low pulley of a cable machine.
+Stand facing the machine with feet shoulder-width apart, gripping the bar overhand at shoulder width.

-3. Ensure elbows remain higher than the hands throughout the entire lift.
+2. Keep elbows higher than forearms throughout the lift.

-4. Squeeze the shoulders and upper traps at the peak contraction.
+3. Squeeze shoulders and traps at the top.

-5. Slowly control the bar back down to the starting position with full arm extension.
+4. Lower the bar slowly back to starting position with control.

 Coaching Tips